 His experience is a reminder of the transformative potential of weight-loss surgery — as long as it’s supported by a new, healthy lifestyle.

-“Weight-loss surgery can provide a new start for people struggling with their weight,” says Dr. Keith Kim.
+“Weight-loss surgery can provide a new start for people struggling with their weight,” says Dr. Dennis Smith.
 “But it needs to be accompanied by lifestyle changes, both before and after the surgery, to be successful.”

 As Orosco’s case shows, it isn’t easy.
 But the rewards can be tremendous.